xlsson/bth-editor-server/README.md

 #### `/graphql` (POST)
 Takes a GraphQL query object as its body.
 Takes a JWT token as an `x-access-token` header.
-If the token verifies, it returns an object with the requested data.
+If the token verifies, it returns an object with the requested data with status 204.
-If the token does not verify, it returns `{ tokenNotValid: true }`.
+If the token does not verify, it returns `{ tokenNotValid: true }` with status 401.
-Return status: 200.
 The server is built to respond to the following GraphQL query objects used by the frontend:

 `{ allowedDocs (email: <email>, code: <code>) { filename } }`, where `<email>` is the current user's email, and `<code>`  is set to `true` if code mode is currently on, otherwise `false`.
 Returns the filenames for all documents that the user is allowed to edit, within the current mode.